A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

+\textit{Self-Reflective and Adaptive Denoising.} A more dynamic and adaptive strategy involves empowering the model to critique and revise its own output.
+Self-RAG \cite{asai2023self} exemplifies this by introducing a self-reflection mechanism, allowing the model to handle queries of varying complexity where the relevance of information is not immediately obvious.
+This introspective capability is further extended by MetaRAG \cite{10.1145/3589334.3645481}, which integrates metacognition to help the model plan and evaluate its response strategies.
+These methods are best suited for complex, open-ended tasks where a fixed filtering policy is insufficient.
+Adaptive retrieval strategies \cite{jeong2024adaptive} complement this by allowing the model to dynamically adjust its retrieval scope based on the task, as illustrated in Figure \ref{fig:answer_generation}.

-\textit{Contextual Filtering and Confidence Scoring.} Recent methods have explored the use of confidence scoring to weigh the reliability of retrieved documents.
-For instance, models can assign scores to retrieved information based on its alignment with the query, filtering out low-confidence retrievals before integration \cite{njeh2024enhancing}.
-This approach leverages confidence thresholds to systematically exclude noisy documents, making it especially useful for open-domain question answering where relevance varies significantly.
+\textit{Contextual Filtering and Confidence Scoring.} The most lightweight, model-agnostic approach involves pre-filtering based on confidence scores.
+Models assign scores to retrieved documents according to their alignment with the query, and low-confidence documents are discarded before integration \cite{njeh2024enhancing}.
+This approach is highly efficient and valuable for open-domain question answering, where retrieval quality is variable and a fast, scalable filtering method is essential.

-In summary, denoising methods—whether through rationale generation, discriminative filtering, self-reflection, or confidence scoring—play a critical role in ensuring that only the most relevant and accurate information is used in RAG models, thereby reducing hallucinations and enhancing overall output quality.
+These denoising methods represent a spectrum of strategies, from lightweight pre-filtering suitable for real-time applications to computationally intensive self-correction loops designed for high-stakes, complex reasoning tasks.